nyaruka/goflow/docs/docs.md

 Can be used to call a resthook.

-A `resthook_called` event will be created based on the results of the HTTP call.
+A `resthook_subscriber_called` event will be created based on the results of the HTTP call to each subscriber of the resthook.

 <div class="input_action"><h3>Action</h3>```json
 {